fireblogcms/gatsby-starter-fireblog-basic/README.md

 ### Installation

-#### 1. Download and execute Gatsby to create your own blog:
+**1. generate starter code**

 ```bash
 $ npx gatsby new fireblog https://github.com/fireblogcms/gatsby-starter-fireblog
 $ cd fireblog
 ```

-#### 2. Create a `.env` file and fill all required variables from `.env.template` file.
+**2. Create a `.env` file and fill all required variables from `.env.template` file.**

-Running the dev server:
+You can now run dev server:

 ```bash
 $ npm run develop
 ```

-Build the production files:
+Or build the production files:

 ```bash
 $ npm run build
 ```

-Serve your final static blog !
+Serve your final static locally

 ```bash
 $ npm run serve
 ```

-#### 3. 💫 Deploy
+**3. 💫 Deploy**

-Your final site is now ready to be served from "public" directory !
+After build, your blog is ready inside the "public" directory !

 To deploy static sites, we love to use Netlify at fireblogcms.com because it is super easy to use and comes with great addons to makes your JAMstack sites more spicy (lambdas function, forms etc).